1983 Tennessee state highway renumbering

 The 1983 Tennessee state highway renumbering occurred when the Tennessee Department of Transportation (TDOT) took control of approximately 3,300 mi of city and county maintained roads, designating them as state routes.
 As part of this process, most state routes with suffixed or special designations were renumbered with general numerical designations, and the state route system was divided into primary and secondary highways.

+This article is part of the highway renumbering series.